 - Remember that while everyone may not connect with each chapel speaker, someone probably is engaged so please remain respectfully quiet so as not to disrupt.

-For more information on requirements, procedures, etc. please stop by the Spiritual Development Office in the Ornelas Spiritual Life Center or contact us at 903.923.2173.
+For more information on requirements, procedures, etc. please stop by the Spiritual Life Office in the Ornelas Spiritual Life Center or contact us at 903.923.2173.

 - Chapel Credit Policy